hwp/apkit/README.md

 Audio Processing Kit (apkit)
 ============================

-This is python library for audio processing functions, including:
+This is a python library for audio processing.
+It includes the following functions:

 * Basic I/O
 * Basic Operations